About

 woodrats welcomes a small crew of 3-5, completing research across western Virginia.

-On campus, we have been documenting bird-window collisions since 2018, and just published
+On campus, we have been documenting bird-window collisions since 2018, and recently

-our 4th article with student authors.
-The bird-window collision research continues
+published our 8th article with student authors.
+The bird-window collision research

-to welcome 8-10 students a semester, each student collaboratively collecting data
+continues to welcome 8-10 students a semester, each student collaboratively collecting

 Publications from 2019 to present are listed below, many with student co-authors (indicated